-Request to the FAA #3: The Ad Hoc Committee requests the FAA to initiate a full procedure evaluation to implement item E and F. The purpose being to implement the concept of item D.
+Request to the FAA #3: The Ad Hoc Committee requests the FAA initiate a full procedure evaluation to implement item E and F, the purpose being to implement the concept of item D.

-These items are based in the concept that "altitude is our friend" as it relates to ground impacting noise from aircraft.
+These items are based on the concept that all other things being equal, "altitude is our friend," as it relates to ground impact noise from aircraft.
 The higher the aircraft, the less its noise will impact residents on the ground.

-If there are other suggestions that the FAA could suggest to be reviewed to raise the altitude of aircraft, these should also be included in the evaluations.
+If the FAA has additional suggestions on raising aircraft altitude, these should also be included in the evaluations.